 2. Risk appetite on the rise

 Taking a look at the charts, we can see that the euro, pound, and comdolls have picked up in recent weeks and have zoomed to new highs.With the U.S. government inching closer to a solution to the fiscal cliff, Greece being granted more bailout funds, and the Chinese government’s approval of infrastructure investments, we could see the risk trade pick up.

 Of course, this doesn’t bode well for gold, as traders will go in search of higher yields.
 With the need for “safety” winding down, gold prices may take a hit.

 3. Gold prices may be in for a correction

 Just to put things into perspective, gold prices were sitting a shade above the $700/ ounce mark back in January 2009.
-At its peak in mid-2011, prices had more than doubled, topping out at $1,900/ ounce.
-That’s a 170% return had you just bought and hold!
+At their peak in mid-2011, prices had more than doubled, topping out at $1,900/ ounce.
+That’s a 170% return had you just bought and held!